-One little fact is that the word ‘Intellivision’ is a portmanteau of ‘Intelligent Television‘.
+A little fact not many people know is that the word ‘Intellivision’ is a portmanteau of ‘Intelligent Television’.

 Like Atari, Mattel marketed their console to a number of retailers as a re-badged unit.
 These models include Radio Shack TandyVision, the GTE-Sylvania Intellivision, and the Sears Super Video Arcade.
 The Sears model was a specific coup for Mattel, as Sears was already selling a re-badged Atari 2600 unit, and in doing so made a big contribution to Atari’s success.